 In fact, they’ll typically offer a suggested gas level, and then you’ll have the option of adjusting it to pay less gas or extra gas.

 If you pay extra gas, the nodes will prioritize your transaction over others, so it’ll go through more quickly.

 If you pay less gas, you’ll save money, and your transaction will take longer (sometimes it can take minutes or hours if you don’t pay enough and the network is highly congested).
 It might even fail if traffic has been increasing and gas prices have been going up.

-My favorite website to track gas prices is gasnow.org (by the way, gas prices are reported in “Gwei,” which isn’t a separate cryptocurrency—it’s just a tiny fraction of 1 ETH).
+My favorite website to track gas prices is Etherscan.io’s gas tracker (by the way, gas prices are reported in “Gwei,” which isn’t a separate cryptocurrency—a Gwei just represents a tiny fraction of 1 ETH).
 You can even scroll down on that website to see which dapps are using the most gas right now.